NNPDF/pineappl/docs/installation.md

 inside it.

-## Optional: fastNLO converter

-If you'd like to convert fastNLO tables to PineAPPL, make sure to install [fastNLO](https://fastnlo.hepforge.org/) first and add the switch `--features=fastnlo` during the CLI's installation, for instance for the development version:

-    cargo install --features=fastnlo --path pineappl_cli

-## Optional: C interface
+## C, C++ and Fortran: the CAPI

-If you plan to use one of the supported Monte Carlo programs to *generate* PineAPPL grids, or if you want to access the contents of grids from your own program, you will likely need the C interface (unless you are using Python, see below).
-In that case proceed by installing
+If you plan to use one of the supported Monte Carlo programs to *generate* PineAPPL grids, or if you want to access the contents of grids from your own program written in C, C++ or Fortran you will need the C interface.
+In that case follow these instructions:

+0. Install Rust, see the instructions below.

-- `cargo-c`, which is required for the next step:
+1. `cargo-c`, which is required for the next step:

        cargo install cargo-c

    It is possible that the installation fails if your Rust compiler is too old.
    In that case update Rust or try installing an older version of `cargo-c`:

        cargo install cargo-c --version 0.7.3

-- Now install `pineappl_capi`, PineAPPL's C API:
+2. Now install `pineappl_capi`, PineAPPL's C API:

        cd pineappl_capi
        cargo cinstall --release --prefix=${prefix}
        cd ..

    where `${prefix}` points to the desired installation directory.

-- Finally, you need to set the environment variables `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` to the right directories.
+3. Finally, you need to set the environment variables `PKG_CONFIG_PATH` and `LD_LIBRARY_PATH` to the right directories.
 Adding

        export LD_LIBRARY_PATH=${prefix}/lib:$LD_LIBRARY_PATH
        export PKG_CONFIG_PATH=${prefix}/lib/pkgconfig:$PKG_CONFIG_PATH

    to your `~/.bashrc` should do the trick (remember to replace `${prefix}` with the correct directory).
 You can check `PKG_CONFIG_PATH` by running

        pkg-config pineappl_capi --libs

    which should print the library flags needed to link against the C API.
 If there's no output or an error, double-check that `PKG_CONFIG_PATH` is in the environment and that it points to a directory containing the `pineappl_capi.pc` file.

-## Optional: Python interface
+## Python

 [![PyPI version](https://badge.fury.io/py/pineappl.svg)](https://badge.fury.io/py/pineappl)
 [![Anaconda-Server Badge](https://anaconda.org/conda-forge/pineappl/badges/installer/conda.svg)](https://anaconda.org/conda-forge/pineappl)